Salesforce

 Your connection is successful, allowing you to create dashboards and reports using your data in Data Cloud.
 This capability enables you to make data-driven decisions that can help your business grow.

 However, establishing a seamless and secure connection, customizing dashboards, and accurately map your data fields requires technical expertise.
-Therefore, it is advisable to hire a Tableau developer who is proficient in this integration and can ensure a reliable connection, eliminating any risks and chances of errors.
+Therefore, it is advisable to hire Tableau expert who is proficient in this integration and can ensure a reliable connection, eliminating any risks and chances of errors.

 This integration enables a powerful synergy between unified data management and advanced analytics, helping you maximize outcomes from your data.